 Appropriate cleaning and disinfection procedures are critical to breaking fecal-oral transmission cycles of enteric agents that contaminate housing, feeding or treatment equipment or other vectors and fomites.
 However, cleaning and disinfection procedures are not without pitfalls and adherence to a sound protocol covering all of the infectious agents of concern is critical for long term success.
 Procedures that do not impact a resistant agent, such as Cryptosporidia oocysts or rotavirus, may spread it from areas of high concentration across previously uncontaminated surfaces where it can then contaminate materials such as water and feed at sufficient levels to provide an infectious dose to the more susceptible animals.

-The most important first step is thorough cleaning to remove organic material (e.g., feces, milk film) prior to applying disinfectant (22).
+The most important and first step is thorough cleaning to remove organic material (e.g., feces, milk film) prior to applying disinfectant (22).
 Vigorous cleaning (scraping, scrubbing, flushing) cannot be replaced by applying disinfectants in larger quantities or under higher pressure.
+Frequent vigorous scrubbing may prevent the formation of biofilms, which protect microorganisms from disinfectants.
+Once biofilms form, they require special procedures to remove.
 For any protocol or in nature, destruction of microorganisms initially follows a first order logarithmic decay process and then slows (35).
 In relation to the amount of time required to destroy one-half of the initial population, approximately three time periods are required for a one log (90%) reduction, six for a two log (99%) reduction, nine for a three log (99.9%) reduction, and so on.
 In addition to contact time, the concentration, temperature, pH, water content, water hardness, and amount of organic material present are critical variables determining the success of chemical disinfection.
 The relationships between these factors are not straightforward (27).
 For example, halving the concentration of formaldehyde requires a 2-fold increase in contact time to obtain similar microbial destruction, whereas halving the concentration of phenolics requires a 64-fold increase in contact time.
 A 10oC rise in temperature increases the activity of alcohols 30-fold, yet only increases the activity of formaldehyde 1.5-fold.
 Iodophors are highly active at low pH but are inactive at an alkaline pH.
 In general, live steam effectively applied inactivates the broadest range of microorganisms.
 Antec Virkon S is an example of a widely used, broad spectrum disinfectant.

 Sodium hypochlorite (bleach, NaOCl) at a sufficient concentration, contact time and temperature combination is effective against the bacterial and viral agents of neonatal enteric disease (39), but at practical levels not Cryptosporidium oocysts.
 It is readily available as 5.25% (household bleach) and 12.75% solutions, is cost effective and is environmentally safe.
 However, as it begins dissipating upon dilution, the Centers for Disease Control recommends that diluted solutions should be used within 24 hours and that they be stored in opaque containers.
 It is rapidly inactivated by the presence of any appreciable organic material.
 For example 1% albumin reduces its effectiveness by 6 logs and increasing concentration or contact time does not recover this loss.
 Bacteria in biofilms are 150 to 3000 times more resistant.
 In solution, hypochlorus acid is the active form of the free chlorine.
 It is most available at a pH 6, dropping to 80% of the free chlorine at pH 7 and to 25% at pH 8, suggesting that the pH of disinfectant solutions should be monitored regularly as part of disinfection protocols.
 Below pH 6 it is more corrosive to metals and more chlorine gas is released.
 Testing kits can be used to monitor free chlorine as part of disinfection protocols.
 However, as these kits measure both hypochlorus acid and hypochlorite ion (non-active form), pH must also be considered.
 Recommended concentrations for use in human environments range from 500 ppm (1:100 dilution of 5.25% household bleach) and 10 minute contact time at room temperature to 5000 ppm (1:10 dilution of 5.25% bleach) and 1 minute contact time at room temperature, the higher concentrations being used in more critical areas.
 For viruses in veterinary hospitals and kennels, a recommended dilution of household bleach is 1:32, which results in a 0.175% sodium hypochlorite solution, and a 10 minute contact time at room temperature (42) at pH 6 to 7.